opendnssec/odslab/opendnssec-lab.md

 ## Adding a New Policy

-We will add a new policy named "lab2”.
+We will add a new policy named "lab2".
 It will use RSASHA512 with NSEC instead of the default RSASHA256 with NSEC3.

 1. Open the kasp.xml file.

         > sudo vim /etc/opendnssec/kasp.xml

-2. Copy the policy named "lab”.
+2. Copy the policy named "lab".

-3. Rename the policy to "lab2”:
+3. Rename the policy to "lab2":

         <Policy name="lab2">